flowmodor/flowmodor/src/pages/blog/flowtime-technique-the-best-pomodoro-alternative-for-time-management.md

 ---
-title: Flowtime Technique - the Best Pomodoro Alternative for Time Management
+title: Flowtime Technique - the best Pomodoro alternative for time management
 date: 2023/12/31
 description: The Flowtime Technique a.k.a.
 Flowmodoro is the best Pomodoro alternative for time management.
 In this blog I'll explain the difference between them and how to implement Flowmodoro.
 brief: Understand why Flowmodoro is better than Pomodoro and how to implement it